KshitijAdhikaree/mernEcommerce/README.md

 ## Env Variables

-Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to use the app.
+Create a config.env file in backend/config directory and add appropriate variables in order to use the app.

 **Essential Variables**
 PORT=
-DB*URI =
+DB_URI =
 STRIPE_API_KEY=
 STRIPE_SECRET_KEY=
 JWT_SECRET=